stellar/go/services/horizon/internal/docs/developing.md

 ```

 The return value from `WithField` or `WithFields` is a `*log.Entry`, which you can save to emit multiple logging
 statements that all share the same field.
-For example, the action system for horizon attaches a log entry to `action.Log` on every request that can be used to emit log entries that have the request's id attached as a field.
+For example, the action system for Horizon attaches a log entry to `action.Log` on every request that can be used to emit log entries that have the request's id attached as a field.

 ### Logging and Context

 The logging package provides the root logger at `log.DefaultLogger` and the package level funcs such as `log.Info` operate against the default logger.
 However, often it is important to include request-specific fields in a logging statement that are not available in the local scope.
 For example, it is useful to include an http request's id in every log statement that is emitted by code running on behalf of the request.
 This allows for easier debugging, as an operator can filter the log stream to a specific request id and not have to wade through the entirety of the log.

 Unfortunately, it is not prudent to thread an `*http.Request` parameter to every downstream subroutine and so we need another way to make that information available.
-The idiomatic way to do this is go is with a context parameter, as describe [on the go blog](https://blog.golang.org/context).
+The idiomatic way to do this in Go is with a context parameter, as describe [on the Go blog](https://blog.golang.org/context).
 The logging provides a func to bind a logger to a context using `log.Set` and allows you to retrieve a bound logger using `log.Ctx(ctx)`.
 Functions that need to log on behalf of an server request should take a context parameter.

 Here's an example of using context: